2i2c-org/infrastructure/docs/topic/monitoring-alerting/escalation-policies.md

 The following escalation policies are defined [in PagerDuty](https://2i2c-org.pagerduty.com/escalation_policies?).

 1. **Outages or possible outages**
-- This escalation policy is connected to the following services in our Service Directory:
+- This escalation policy is connected to the following services in our [Service Directory][1]:
    - JupyterHub URL availability
    - Prometheus URL availability
    - Persistent Storage Outage